mpab-fpga/pynq_z2_hdmi_overlay/README.md

-# PYNQ-Z2 FPGA and firmware HDMI demo project
+# PYNQ-Z2 FPGA and firmware project

 Built using the Xilinx toolchain/toolsuite.
 Should also be portable to other ZYNQ XC7Z020 compatible boards.